Hug Me Elephant Lovey – Free Crochet Pattern

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

-• All pieces (except blanket) are worked in the round.
+• All pieces of elephant are worked in the round.
 Use a stitch marker to indicate the beginning of each round.

-• Trunk/head and arms require stuffing.
-Stuff each piece as you work it to ensure each piece is completely filled.
+• Trunk, head, and arms require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

-• Blanket: chain 2 at the beginning of each round does NOT count as a stitch (unless otherwise specified).
+• Chain 2 at the beginning of each blanket round does not count as a stitch (unless otherwise specified).

 Using 4.0mm (G) hook: